 The Sebastian Inlet District is governed by 5-member Commission with three (3) Brevard County seats and two (2) Indian River County seats.
 Property owners within the District's boundaries in Brevard and Indian River Counties can cast their vote for all eligible Sebastian Inlet District Commission seats during the general election held in November of each even-numbered year.
 Commissioners serve 4-year terms that are staggered.

 How does the Sebastian Inlet District fund its projects and activities?

 Per its charter, the Sebastian Inlet District has defined boundaries and is authorized to collect ad valorem tax revenue from property owners with those boundaries in Brevard and Indian River counties.
-The FY 2019-2020 ad valorem tax rate is 0.0831 mills and we work with each County’s Property Appraiser and Tax Collector to notice proposed rates and collect revenue.
-In FY 2019-2020, assessments are expected to generate $2.2M in support of the Sebastian Inlet District’s projects and activities.
+The FY 2022-2023 ad valorem tax rate is 0.0773 mills and we work with each County’s Property Appraiser and Tax Collector to notice proposed rates and collect revenue.
+In FY 2022-2023, assessments generated $4.9M in support of the Sebastian Inlet District’s projects and activities.

 How often does the Sebastian Inlet District dredge the inlet and channel connecting to the IntraCoastal Waterway (ICW)?

 Employing a science-based approach to inlet management that has earned the Sebastian Inlet District state-wide recognition, we continuously monitor the accumulation of sand in the 42-acre depression within the inlet (known as the sand trap) and the navigational channel.
 The Sebastian Inlet District does this through its long-standing research partnership with Florida Tech and semi-annual bathymetric surveys of the entire inlet system and backwaters.